About the CCC Designation

 Besides being the right thing to do, a proven compassionate company has an edge in attracting and retaining talent and instilling a sense of loyalty to the employer.
 Engaging your employees is very important to a company from a financial perspective.
 According to a 2015 Gallup article, companies that double the rate of engaged employees achieve, on average, 147% higher earnings per share than their competition.

 Companies need to recognize that employees may occasionally require more time off from work than is strictly accommodated by their regular leave policies.
 The CHPCA’s Champion’s Council created the Canadian Compassionate Company program to recognize those corporations that have formal human resource policies in place to accommodate employees who may need to take time off work to care for a loved one.

 Send the relevant portions of your Human Resources policy to CHPCA for evaluation and complete our online application.
 Qualified companies are then able to proudly display the logo as well as receive valuable awareness and educational programs and information from CHPCA that you may distribute to your employees at no cost to your organization.

-The approval process takes 4-6 weeks with a term of three years and an administration fee of $300 upon approval and subsequent renewals that helps defray the cost of application and the ongoing running of the program.
+The approval process takes 4-6 weeks with a term of three years upon approval with opportunities for subsequent renewals.

 The Canadian Hospice Palliative Care Association and its Champion’s Council will award the designation of a CCC if your company meets at least three out of five of the following criteria: